-Duke’s Root Control utilizes Razorooter® II for root removal.
-Razorooter® II is a chemical-laden, thick foam that has the consistency of heavy shaving cream.
-Since effectively killing tree roots in sewer systems requires access to the entire line, the Duke’s crew inserts a hose from manhole to manhole.
-The hose releases and sprays the foam in all directions, allowing it to adhere to roots and penetrate through wye connections to kill roots, even in lateral lines.
-The entire system is treated as the foam compresses against pipe surfaces and penetrates cracks, joints and connecting sewers.
-This treatment kills roots on contact inside and outside the pipe walls.
-The roots then decay naturally and slough away, with regrowth delayed for two to three years.
-Razorooter® II does not harm trees and other above ground vegetation, and disruption to residents and businesses is minimal.
+Duke’s utilizes Razorooter™, a herbicide-laden, thick foam the consistency of heavy shaving cream.
+Since effectively killing roots in sewer systems requires access to the entire line, Duke’s crews insert a hose from manhole to manhole.
+The hose releases and sprays the foam in all directions, allowing it to adhere to roots and penetrate through wye connections to kill roots even in lateral lines.
+The entire system is treated as foam compresses against pipe surfaces and penetrates cracks, joints and connecting sewers.
+Roots are killed on contact inside and outside the pipe walls, decay naturally and slough away, with regrowth delayed for two to three years.
+Trees and other above ground vegetation are not harmed.

 Duke’s guarantees to kill all the roots in every sewer we treat and to eliminate main line stoppages caused by live tree roots.
 If live roots are found in a sewer within six months after the application, or if a treated sewer plugs up and floods due to tree roots during the guaranteed period, we will re-treat that section, at our expense, or remit to the customer 100% of the payment we received to treat that section of sewer.
 Any section of sanitary sewer we treat will not plug up and flood due to tree root obstructions for a period of two years.
 The guarantee period begins on the date of treatment and ends two years after the date of treatment.
 When we perform a repeat application within six months of the expiration of the previous guarantee, the guarantee is extended for an additional three years.